Majesty: Japan

 In Japan, the uses of honorific title (陛下, Heika) for the Emperor of Japan, the Empress, the Grand Empress Dowager and the Empress Dowager are defined in The Imperial House Law since 1947.

 In 757, this term was first defined in the Yōrō Code (養老律令) to use only when addressing the Reigning Emperor (今上天皇).

 In Former Imperial House Law (1889), the use case of this term was expanded to include the Empress, the Grand Empress Dowager and the Empress Dowager.

 Brunei

 In Brunei, a Malay title for the Sultan of Brunei is officially Kebawah Duli Yang Maha Mulia Paduka Seri Baginda (KDYMMPSB) or unofficially simply Kebawah Duli.
 It literally means "Under the dust of the Most Exalted [God], The Victorious Sovereign".

-It reflects the title of Zilullah-fil-Alam ("Shadow of God on Earth"), referring to the Sultan as having a small bit of God's immense power.
+It reflects the title of Zilullah-fil-Alam ("Shadow of God on Earth"), referring to the Sultan as having a small part of God's immense power.
 The title paduka means "victorious" from Old Malay while seri is an honorific from Sanskrit.
 The title baginda is a third-person noun for royals and prophets.